benfrid/anomaly-detection-dilca-framework/README.md

-# <Anomaly Detection from Categorical Data in a Distributed Log Dataset>
+# <"Anomaly detection from categorical data in a distributed log dataset">
 This repository contains scripts to a semi-supervised anomaly detection framework

 ## Description